|

 When Can I Expect To Receive Voting Instructions?

-All schools that enrolled to participate in the Mock Election should have received Voter Instruction Kits attached to an E-mail from School Perceptions.
-That E-mail was sent beginning October 9.
+All schools that enrolled to participate in the Mock Election will receive an E-mail with instructions in early October.
 You can also retrieve voting instructions on this website.

 Do All Students in My Class Have to Vote in the Mock Election?

 No. Any student may decide not to participate in the Mock Election.
 If a student wants to vote only for selected parts of the ballot, that is OK.
-For instance, a student may choose to vote only on the issues questions and a candidate for President, but not for candidates for the U.S. House of Representatives or the U.S. Senate.
+For instance, a student may choose to vote only for the governor, but not for the special issue question.

-What If My Students Want to Vote Only for the Presidential Candidates?
+What If My Students Want to Vote Only for the Governor Candidates?

 How and When Will the Mock Election Results Be Announced?

-The New Jersey Press Foundation will announce the results of the Mock Election the evening of October 30, as they are released by the National Student/Parent Mock Election headquarters.
-The results will be reported to newspapers and broadcasters AND on this website for the New Jersey Student/Parent Mock Election.
-Schools may retrieve their own election results by following the instructions in the Voter Instruction Kit issued by School Perceptions.
+We will announce the results of the Mock Election on October 30.
+The results will be reported on this website for the New Jersey Student/Parent Mock Election.

 Yes.
-However, we urge teachers and school Mock Election Coordinators to keep the election results secret until they are announced the evening of October 30 and the school's results can be compared with the state and national results.
-The results will be posted on this website by the New Jersey Press Foundation.
+However, we urge teachers and school Mock Election Coordinators to keep the election results secret until they are announced on October 30 and the school's results can be compared with the statewide results.
+The results will be posted on this website.